AIBE (11) 2018: Application form, Eligibility criteria, Syllabus, Exam pattern

 - Minimum Marks: No minimum percentage is required in the qualifying examination in order to apply for AIBE.

 - Enrollment with State Bar Council: In order to appear the AIBE, it is must for the law graduates to be enrolled with respective State Bar Council.
-Candidate must possess the an advocate enrollment card issued by State Bar Council.
+Candidate must possess the advocate enrollment card issued by State Bar Council.

 - Age Criteria: There is no prescribed age limit for writing AIBE.